 When a head of school, line manager (or a person to whom this responsibility has been delegated) is informed about an incident, an investigation needs to be initiated expeditiously.
-This means that initial talks are to be held within a few days, at the most one week, depending on the circumstances of the report.
+This means that initial talks are to be held without delay, that is, within one to two days maximum.